 I'm a person who likes to do what he wants to do, whether people like it or not.
 What I do is designed for people who like it, not for people who don't

-Felicitations malefactors, You've reached the Lucid Harmonics website!
-The names Luke, you may also know me as lh_art0, welcome to my very own patch of the internet.
-I'm using this website to show off some of my artwork as well as a place where I can ramble on about various things that interest.
+Felicitations, malefactors!
+You've reached the Lucid Harmonics website!
+The name's Luke; you may also know me as lh_art0.
+Welcome to my very own patch of the internet.
+I'm using this website to show off some of my artwork as well as a place where I can ramble on about various things that interest me.
 Enjoy your stay!

 What is Lucid Harmonics?